This post is also available in: العربية (Arabic)

-Whether you’re kickstarting your career in HR, or you’re an experienced HR professional, there are a list of important skills that you need to acquire and master to succeed in your role.
-ZenHR provides with the top 5 must-have skills that you should master as an HR professional.
+Whether you’re kickstarting your career in HR, or you’re an experienced HR professional, there are many important skills that you need to acquire and master to succeed in your role.
+ZenHR provides the top 5 must-have skills that you should master as an HR professional.

 - Communication Skills

-Communication skills are the most important skills that HR professionals need to acquire and master.
-Remember that as an HR professional, you are the link between the business and the employees, which requires great communication skills.
-Excellent written communication skills are also a must, as you will be the one who designs and creates employee handbooks, company policies, and memos.
+Communication is the most important skill that an HR professional needs to acquire and master.
+Remember that as an HR professional, you are the link between the business and the employees, which requires a great deal of communication.
+Excellent written communication skills are also a must, as you will be the one who designs and creates your company’s HR handbooks, policies, and memos.

 - Knowledge in HR Systems

 In today’s world of digitalization and automation, HR software has become a necessity for each growing company – regardless of its size and industry.
-Therefore, any HR professional today has to be tech-savvy enough to be able to use an HR software that automates many HR processes and tasks.
+Therefore, any HR professional today has to be tech-savvy and knowledgeable about the different HR software solutions that automate many HR processes and tasks.

 - Data-Driven Mindset

-Today, HR professionals have a more strategic role to make more objective company and employee-related decisions, which require an analytical and data-driven mindset.
-HR professionals should be able to identify the needed tools to collect and analyze data accurately and efficiently, in order to study the different situations at work properly, and identify problems.
+HR professionals of today have a more strategic role when it comes to making both company and employee-related decisions, which requires an analytical and data-driven mindset.
+HR professionals should be able to identify the needed tools to collect and analyze data accurately and efficiently in order to study the different situations at work properly and identify problems.

 - Empathy and Compassion

-A core of the HR professional’s role is to be the voice of what employees need as humans and as employees, which requires being empathetic and compassionate with employees.
-The first and most important step to becoming empathetic is to be a good listener; listen to your employees and what they need.
-Unfortunately, many HR professionals believe that they should take the management’s side and never the employee’s whenever there’s an argument, regardless of the situation, but remember that you always have to be fair.
+A core aspect of the HR professional’s role is to be the voice of what employees need to be able to excel at what they do.
+This requires a great deal of empathy and compassion.
+The first and most important step to becoming empathetic is to be a good listener.
+Listen to your employees and try to put yourself in their place.
+Unfortunately, many HR professionals believe that they should take the management’s side whenever there’s a disagreement, regardless of the situation.
+Remember that you always have to be fair.

 - High Ethical Standards

-HR professionals have access to a significant amount of sensitive and confidential information related to the employees’ personal and professional lives.
-Thus, HR professionals should be extremely cautious with such information and never reveal it to any unauthorized friend or colleague at work.
-An HR professional should demonstrate high ethics in all of his/her behaviors at work.
+HR professionals have access to many sensitive and confidential information related to employees.
+That’s why HR professionals should be extremely cautious when dealing with such information and should never reveal anything to any unauthorized friend or colleague at work.
+A successful HR professional demonstrates high levels of ethics at all times.